Latest Project

 A unique gift that lasts a lifetime

-One of the loveliest gifts that people ask for is a namesake icon for a loved one, or for a special ocasion such as a christening or wedding.
-They are unique, last for a lifetime and can be purchased in monthly installments if necessary.
+One of the loveliest gifts for a special occasion such as a christening or wedding is a namesake icon for a loved one.
+They are unique, hand-painted and last for a lifetime.
+We offer an affordable monthly installment plan that can bring a hand-painted icon within financial reach for pretty much anyone.
 Please e-mail citypaintings@gmail.com should you wish to commission an original egg tempera icon.
 But first see how it’s done.

 About Byzantine Art